 I love happy art lessons.
 The ones that engage children right from the get-go.
 These painted paper butterflies are a perennial favorite in my art room.
 My first graders make painted paper and then use the paper to create butterfly wings.

-I set out wing templates from my Eric Carle-Inspired Lesson Plans PDF but encourage the children to make their own wing shapes.
+I set out wing templates but encourage the children to make their own wing shapes.
 If the children draw their own wings, they usually end up with very tiny butterflies.
 This is not a bad thing, but sometimes its preferable to have larger wings so the children can decorate the insides with little struggle and more freedom.

 Here’s the secret to avoiding tiny butterflies: ask the children to use one template for one set of wings and ask them to create a second pair of wings of their own creations.
 Once the children get a feel for tracing and cutting out the larger set of wings, they can understand the scale required for the second pair of wings.